wso2/product-microgateway/README.md

       x-mgw-disable-security: true
 ```

-#### Micro gateway securing APIs
+#### Microgateway securing APIs
 The gateway supports the "securitySchemes" keyword in open API specifications.
-Currently micro gateway supports oauth2 and basic authentication for APIs which can be defined via open API extensions.
+Currently microgateway supports oauth2 and basic authentication for APIs which can be defined via open API extensions.
 If none of the securitySchemes are defined the gateway by default applies oauth2 security.

 1. Define scopes for the resources and API using oauth2 security type.